jimpil/jedi-time/README.md

 ### jedi-time.core

-The majority of the functionality is provided in the **`jedi-time.core`** namespace.
+The majority of the functionality is provided in the core namespace.
-Loading/requiring it automatically extends `clojure.core/protocols/Datafiable` to the following 9
+Loading/requiring it automatically extends `clojure.core.protocols/Datafiable` to the following 9 `java.time` types:
-`java.time` types:

 1. Month
 2. DayOfWeek